mitin001/transcriber/blog/books/quantum-computing-gentle-introduction/3-multiple-qubit-systems.md

 # 3. Multiple-Qubit Systems

-There's always a chance, quantified by the Schrödinger's equation, that the qubit being measured will be absorbed by the measuring device.
+The Schrödinger's equation tells us that there's always a chance that the qubit being measured will get absorbed by the measuring device.

 > Measurement of a single qubit is probabilistic and transforms the quantum state into a state compatible with the measuring device.
 A similar statement is true for measurements of multiple-qubit systems, except that the set of possible measurements and measurement outcomes is significantly richer than in the single-qubit case.

-Keeping track of probabilities of absorbtions of multiple qubits requires exponential space because probabilities are modeled with tensor products.
+Keeping track of probabilities of the absorptions of multiple qubits requires exponential space because the probabilities are modeled with tensor products, which grow exponentially with the number of states.

 > A single-qubit state can be specified by a single complex number.

-Entanglement arises from the consequence of the probabilistic nature of qubits.
-Because they are probabilistic, we cannot represent a list of qubits in the space a direct sum of them would've taken like we can an array of classical bits.
-Rather, we have to represent them as a tensor product (⊗).
+Entanglement is a consequence of the probabilistic nature of qubits.
+Because they are probabilistic, we cannot represent a list of qubits in the same amount of space as an array of classical bits or a direct sum of the qubits.
+Rather, we have to represent them as a tensor product (⊗), which requires exponential space.
+Entangled states arise from this discrepancy.

 > It takes 2^n − 1 complex numbers to describe states of an n-qubit system.
 Since 2^n>>n, the vast majority of n-qubit states cannot be described in terms of the state of n separate single-qubit systems.
 States that cannot be written as the tensor product of n single-qubit states are called entangled states.
 Thus the vast majority of quantum states are entangled.